roytang/blog/content/notes/2021/12/c65caaf1deb0e34faaddb3451ac0cdd8/index.md

 title: Heat (1995)
 ---

 I have a bit of face blindness when it comes to Pacino and De Niro, I always need a second to figure out which is which when they're together.
-Great perfromances here and it's a pretty good crime film, with a lot of big names (very young Natalie Portman!)
+Great performances here and it's a pretty good crime film, with a lot of big names (very young Natalie Portman!)